Reading and learning difficulties - Impaired eye coordination

 Research also shows that using the same type of exercises used to rehabilitate patients who have impaired fine motor control and coordination over purposeful eye movements after stroke, concussion, or dizziness and impaired balance can help improve purposeful eye movements in children and adults with reading and learning difficulties.
 This can include eye exercises, exercises that emphasize aligning movement information between the eyes, neck and balance organ in the inner ear, and coordination exercises with arms and legs.

-The types of exercises that can help improve fine motor control and coordination over purposeful eye movements and improve eye-hand coordination are individual and must be customized after a thorough examination.
-The team at Sentrumklinikken BrainCamp has extensive experience in examining and adapting neurological rehabilitation that can improve control and coordination of purposeful eye movements in people with reading and learning difficulties.
+The type of exercises that can help improve fine motor control and coordination over purposeful eye movements and improve eye-hand coordination is individual and must be adapted after a thorough examination.
+The BrainCamp team has extensive experience in examining and customizing neurological rehabilitation that can improve control and coordination of purposeful eye movements in people with reading and learning disabilities.

 This video gives you an introduction to your first examination with us: